webcompere/streamo/README.md

 As with `Stream`, the `sorted` method can be used to put the elements into order, and `distinct` will filter out duplicates: these are implemented via `transform`s.

 #### Buffering and Concurrency

+> Note: this is still incubating - watch out for infinite waits, or missing items - please raise issues if you find any

 Without a buffer, the stream uses `await` on each item coming through the stream individually, guaranteeing the source order.
 However, one of the benefits of using asynchronous sources and asynchronous mapping functions, is that async code can be allow us to exploit concurrency.